weidongli20/Smart-contracts/README.md

 * `address payable _three`

 Within the constructor, set the employee addresses to equal the parameter values.
-This will allow you to avoid hardcoding the employee addresses.

-Next, create the following functions:
+The functions:

 * `balance` -- This function should be set to `public view returns(uint)`, and must return the contract's current balance.
-Since we should always be sending Ether to the beneficiaries, this function should always return `0`.
-If it does not, the `deposit` function is not handling the remainders properly and should be fixed.
-This will serve as a test function of sorts.

 * `deposit` -- This function should set to `public payable` check, ensuring that only the owner can call the function.

-  * In this function, perform the following steps:
+  * In this function:

     * Set a `uint amount` to equal `msg.value / 3;` in order to calculate the split value of the Ether.